 Fatal Truck Accidents

 Truck drivers are under a duty to operate their trucks with reasonable care and skill, including following any training they received, complying with continuing education requirements, and obeying applicable traffic laws.
 Additionally, Missouri recognizes the doctrine of vicarious liability, which allows a plaintiff to hold an employer liable when the employee commits a tort during the course and scope of his or her job duties.
 According to this theory, a trucking company may be held accountable for the careless or reckless acts of its drivers.
-In some situations, a company may be directly liable as well, such as when it hires an unqualified driver or encourages its drivers to break the rules governing the trucking industry.
+In some situations, a company may be directly liable as well, such as when it hires an unqualified driver or encourages its drivers to break trucking industry rules.